A loan from a bank or other financial institution gives the borrower credit which in turn creates instant purchasing power.

 Take that credit and use it to buy goods now, a car for example, or the mortgage on a house.

-A National Investment Bank can ensure that the full potential of credit and investment is directed so as maximize productive employment in industry throughout the nation, and to ensure the proper function of the nations infrastructure.
+A National Investment Bank or a network of Regional Investment Banks can ensure that the full potential of credit and investment is directed so as maximize productive employment in industry throughout the nation, and to ensure the proper function of the nation’s infrastructure.
+This concept is employed in many countries, both developed and developing.

-The total quantity and duration of credit/loans/investments undertaken by the various financial institutions overall is then regulated and directed so as to maximize the productive capacity of the economy.
+The total quantity of investments undertaken by the Regional Investment Banks is then regulated and directed so as to maximize the productive capacity of the economy.

 Under-use of investment potential will result in pockets of unemployment, and industry ill-equipped for world competition.
 When the economy is under-utilized, investment should be increased, and longterm investments given priority.